Act 1: World Upside-down

 This lead to more comics over the years, such as “The Puns”.

 I wound up graduating in Computer Science from NUS for the love of computer graphics.
-It was fun, even if I was fish out of water in a land where lecturers and students alike did not seem to take English as their first language :0 It was undoubtedly the most painful leg of the entire journey, yet it concurrently holds some of my best memories.
+An artist studying Computer Science doesn’t sound like fun, but it felt like heaven compared to the compulsory military service prior.
+Still, I was like fish out of water in a land where lecturers and students alike did not seem to take English as their first language :0 It was undoubtedly the most painful leg of the entire life journey, yet it concurrently holds some of my best memories.

 Act 3: Nirvana